jhan-dev/ProductManagement/README.md

 1. Who attended the meeting?
 2. What was the best thing from the meeting?
-3. What was the worst thing from the meeting?
+3. What was the worst thing about the meeting?
 4. What worked?
 5. What didn't work?
 6. Additional notes